The options for accommodation in Jordan are varied, ranging from budget-friendly properties to sprawling luxury villas.

 While some expats in Jordan are lucky enough to have their employers arrange their accommodation, many have to go it alone, which can be quite daunting.
-But with a little patience and perseverance, expats are sure to find a home to suit both their budget and lifestyle.
+But with a little patience and perseverance, you will find a home to suit your budget and lifestyle.

 Types of accommodation in Jordan

-Compounds are by far the most popular choice among Western expats looking for a taste of home in the midst of the sometimes jarring unfamiliarity of Jordan.
-These compounds are essentially gated communities consisting of a number of houses, villas or apartments.
-They are often luxurious and may include amenities such as swimming pools, clubhouses and other recreation areas.
+If you're a Western expat seeking a taste of home, compounds will be the best choice and will certainly help ease the sometimes jarring unfamiliarity of Jordan.
+These compounds are essentially gated communities with several houses, villas, or apartments.
+They are often luxurious and may include swimming pools, clubhouses, and other recreation areas.

 Some expats find that the atmosphere in compounds tends to be less conservative than is typical in Jordan, and they can behave and dress as they would back home.
-On the other hand, living in such a community does hinder cultural assimilation and means expats often miss out on a great deal of life happening beyond the walls of the compound.
+On the other hand, living in such a community does hinder cultural assimilation and means that you can frequently miss out on a great deal of life happening beyond the walls of the compound.

-Once expats have decided what kind of accommodation they're looking for, they will also need to consider whether they want fully furnished, semi-furnished or non-furnished accommodation.
-In fully furnished accommodation, everything but linen and towels is provided, while a non-furnished place won't have much beyond kitchen cabinets.
-Semi-furnished accommodation varies but will typically include white kitchen goods such as a stove, microwave and fridge.
+Once you have decided what kind of accommodation you're looking for, you will also need to consider whether you want fully furnished, semi-furnished, or non-furnished accommodation.
+Fully furnished accommodation provides everything but linen and towels, while a non-furnished place won't have much beyond kitchen cabinets.
+Semi-furnished accommodation varies but will typically include white kitchen goods such as a stove, microwave, and fridge.

 Finding accommodation in Jordan